Rent Or Buy? Here’s Cheng’s (BIASED!) Opinion :)

-These days, more and more options are presented to potential home buyers.
-There are a lot of good choices, houses, apartments, condos like one from KLCC properties.
+Indeed, these days, more and more options are presented to potential home buyers.
+There are a lot of good choices, houses, apartments, condos like one from KLCC (where I am specializing in).
 While renting seems like a very temporary option for most people, an outright home purchase can be too heavy for some, especially those who are not earning enough to pay for the high monthly mortgage fees.
-If neither of these two options work, there’s always the rent-to-own or lease option for everyone else.
+If Dave, neither of these two options work, there’s always the rent-to-own or lease option for everyone else.

 So before you dot the I’s and line the t’s on your rent to own contract, here are some pros and cons to the less popular lease option: